-- One coursework project can be submitted with supporting preparatory work which consists of up to eight A2 panels of investigation and observational studies, plus multiple final outcomes which are linked thematically. - · Coursework is worth 50% of the final grade. - · All Coursework is externally assessed. - EXTERNAL ASSIGNMENT
+- One coursework project can be submitted with supporting preparatory work which consists of up to eight A2 panels of investigation and observational studies, plus multiple final outcomes which are linked thematically. - Coursework is worth 50% of the final grade. - · All Coursework is externally assessed.

+EXTERNAL ASSIGNMENT

-Candidates have a minimum of 8 weeks in Term 2 of Year II to investigate and develop ideas and images based on their choice of theme from an external paper.
+Candidates have a minimum of 8 weeks in Term 2 of Year 11 to investigate and develop ideas and images based on their choice of theme from an external paper.
 They are encouraged to interpret the theme in any way they wish.
 Examples of externally set themes may be 'Compression', 'Pathways', 'Merging Forms'.
+The external assignment concludes with an 8 hour final piece.

-· Students are given the examination question paper

-8 weeks before the examinations and must use that time to prepare.

-- Students are expected to submit preparatory work which consists of up to four A2 panels of investigation and observational studies. - The examination is 8 hours and runs over 2 school days with normal morning breaks and lunch. - Students may produce 2D or 3D work with no limit on scale. - · The exam is worth 50% of the final grade. - All examination work and preparation is externally assessed by Cambridge International Examinations.
+- Students are given the examination question paper at least 8 weeks before the 8 hour piece is to be completed and must use that time to prepare. - Students are expected to submit preparatory work which consists of up to four A2 panels of investigation and observational studies. - The examination is 8 hours and runs over 2 school days with normal morning breaks and lunch. - Students may produce 2D or 3D work for their final piece. - The external assignment including the examined 8 hours is worth 50% of the final grade. - All examination work and preparation is externally assessed by Cambridge International Examinations.